 COVID-19 brought some challenges around caring for and finding pets homes.
 “We were very committed to remaining open.
 However, to do that meant radically adjusting a number of things,” Denise said.
 For the sake of the animals, the team split into two to minimize the risk of transmission.
 That meant that each team would be working with less members, while increasing their shifts to 7 days a week, 10 hours a day.

 However, JHS is used to innovating — becoming a no-kill shelter in 2005.
 Then, in 2014 they helped lead a coalition to make Jacksonville the nation’s largest no-kill city.
-JHS took another step to help more pets get the best long-term care by partnering with Fetch by The Dodo to offer pet insurance to newly adopted pets.
+JHS took another step to help more pets get the best long-term care by partnering with Fetch to offer pet insurance to newly adopted pets.
 “We believe in the value of having pet insurance.
 It's an essential ingredient,” Denise said.
 “We all never know when we're going to get surprised by something with our pets.
 We all love and care about them and want to be in a position to provide the care that they need, and pet insurance goes a long way to helping us do that.”

 JHS partnered with Fetch because of how accommodating we are to shelter pet’s needs.
-“We chose Fetch by The Dodo over the other partner because they were very shelter-centric.
+“We chose Fetch over the other partner because they were very shelter-centric.
 It wasn't just one more insurance plan with the standard rules and things that apply to anybody who has a pet.
 It's a company that really understands sheltering and certainly our challenges,” Denise said.

 Photo by Jacksonville Humane Society